-Lucy Cheung posted a piece last year about Daniel Barenboim and Orientalism which illustrates how the mainstream classical world views its mission in a colonial mindset and I sometimes believe, as both Moss and Lord have said, that calls for diversity are still a part of that mindset.
-As if PoC don’t have their own art music, so they should be allowed to be a part of the Euro-Ethnic Classical Music world so that they, too, can enjoy the fruits of the most transcendent of musical worlds.
+Lucy Cheung posted a piece last year about Daniel Barenboim and Orientalism which illustrates how the mainstream classical world views its mission in a colonial mindset and I sometimes believe, as both Moss and Lord have said, that calls for diversity in Classical Music are still a part of that mindset.
+We act as if PoC don’t have their own art music, so they should be allowed to be a part of the Euro-Ethnic Classical Music world so that they, too, can enjoy the fruits of the most “transcendent of musical worlds.”

-Or that PoC haven’t already taken Classical Music and have modified it beyond what we recognize as one of the mainstream legacy institutions of old.
+Or that PoC haven’t already taken Classical Music and modified it beyond what we recognize as one of the mainstream legacy institutions we put on pedestals.
 We want them in our playground, but they can only use our tools and can’t redesign the slides, swings, and merry-go-rounds.
-In other words, its as if Classical Music stopped evolving at the point that legacy organizations like Orchestras, Operas, and String Quartets solidified and that’s the only thing that counts as “Classical Music” and so the composers need to work within that Historically Informed Performance Practice.
+In other words, its as if Classical Music stopped evolving at the point that legacy organizations like Orchestras, Operas, and String Quartets solidified and that’s the only thing that counts as “Classical Music.”
+So the composers need to work within that Historically Informed Performance Practice.

 And really, isn’t that just what it is?
 Since living composers have little input on the large or prestigious legacy institutions, we act as if they haven’t experimented with new forms and genres and that ensembles haven’t evolved well beyond the Great White Legacy Ensembles.
-By continuing to focus in them, we continue to give them legitimacy.
+By continuing to focus on them, we reinforce their legitimacy.
 In a world where so much of the institutional, economic, and social power continues to go to these organizations, maybe it’s time to focus our energy on diverting that power structure to groups and organizations which aren’t just propping up the old European ethnic ensembles as paragons of transcendent human musical achievement.

 In other words, let’s not worry as much about Diversity in Classical Music, rather, let’s celebrate and support the Diversity of Classical Music as it’s continuing to evolve.